 Pedestrian accidents are especially likely to have permanent effects, such as quadriplegia, paraplegia, decreased sensation, loss of limbs, impaired cognitive functioning, and diminished mobility.
 We commonly see severe brain, spine, neck, and chest injuries, as well as broken bones, cuts, bruises, and internal injuries.

 In addition, most of our clients also suffer from other non-physical injuries, such as financial loss due to inability to work, mounting medical bills, and emotional pain and distress.
 Our attorneys can help you evaluate your damages.

 Watch the following video for tips on pedestrian safety.Our Promise to You

-I have served Elk Grove residents since 1982.
-Over the decades, I have worked on numerous pedestrian accident cases and have become well-versed in California personal injury law, courtroom procedures, and creative investigation strategies.
-I understand how to communicate with a jury, argue a motion before a judge, artfully negotiate a settlement, and provide a thoughtful ear to suffering clients.
+We have served Elk Grove residents since 1982.
+Over the decades, we have worked on numerous pedestrian accident cases and have become well-versed in California personal injury law, courtroom procedures, and creative investigation strategies.
+We understand how to communicate with a jury, argue a motion before a judge, artfully negotiate a settlement, and provide a thoughtful ear to suffering clients.

-My team and I deeply care about each client.
+Our team of Elk Grove pedestrian accident injury attorneys deeply cares about the needs of each client we represent.
 We want to know all about your accident, but we also want to know about you.
 What was your life like before the pedestrian accident?
 What do you do for work?
 What is your family like?
 What are your hobbies?
 What are your hopes and dreams?
 How has the accident negatively affected your ability to provide for your family?
-An understanding of these aspects of your life enables us to better explain to a judge or jury the true impact of your pedestrian accident.
+Understanding these aspects of your life enables us to better explain to a judge or jury the true impact of your pedestrian accident.